 Process-structure-property predictions for metal additive manufacturing

-Goals: efficient and accurate predictions of temperature evolution, residual stress, part distortion, etc.
+Goal: efficient and accurate simulations of temperature evolution, residual stress, part distortion, etc.

 Adaptive hyper reduced order thermal fluid analysis for temperature and melt pool predictions [Lu et al. CMAME, 2020]